Our Verdict

 Should You Buy the Chicco KidFit Zip Air Plus 2-in-1?

 We love this high-ranking seat, and it is hard to find fault in how it looks, functions, feels, or performs.
-It has one of the highest crash test analysis scores in the group, and its results indicate there could be an additional margin of protection compared to the several other boosters.
+It has a higher crash test analysis score than the average booster in the group, and its results indicate there could be an additional margin of protection compared to the several other boosters.
 It is a very nap-able seat with leg lounger padding, and our tester had no trouble getting buckled in without assistance.
 There is very little we didn't love about this booster, and definitely recommend it to friends.

 What Other Booster Seat Should You Consider?

-If you want the absolute best seat for crash testing, the Peg Perego Viaggio Flex 120 is the one for you.
-It is a highly adjustable seat with a width and height adjustment suitable for fast-growing or larger kids.
-It is more expensive than the Air Plus, but it also sports the best ease-of-use score in the group, and it doesn't have armrests.
+If you want the absolute best seat for crash testing, the Nuna AACE is an impressive contender.
+It is more expensive than the Chicco, but we think the better test results in almost all metrics make it worthy of consideration if your budget is bigger.
+The Peg Perego Viaggio Flex 120 is a highly adjustable seat with a width and height adjustment suitable for fast-growing or larger kids.
+It is also more expensive than the Air Plus, but it sports the best ease-of-use score in the group.
 No matter which way you go, we think you'll be getting a stellar seat.